Skip to content

 Faster, safer approvals

-Approval cycles shrink because approvals are embedded in the workflow—not handled via email.
+Approval cycles shrink because approvals are embedded in the workflow, not handled via email.
+Maker-checker processes, referral workflows, and SLA timers replace informal sign-offs.
 Underwriters know instantly whether a rater version is approved for use.

 Consistent quotes across teams and channels